Part of Your World: In June 2016, singer-songwriter Sara Bareilles performed "Part of Your World" live while starring as Ariel in a concert adaptation of The Little Mermaid at the Hollywood Bowl. At the end of both evenings' performances, Benson herself made a surprise guest appearance to reprise "Part of Your World", which the audience greeted with rapturous applause. Introduced to the stage by Bareilles, the two singers hugged before Benson began her performance, wearing a sparkling blue mermaid-cut gown inspired by Ariel. Benson's performance was rewarded with a standing ovation from the audience, moving her to tears. Variety's Jenelle Riley described Benson's rendition as "captivating", while Ethan Anderton of Slash Film was impressed that the actress "still has some incredible pipes" despite being 54 years old at the time. Emily Rome, writing for Uproxx, observed that the singer alternated between "Ariel”s teen voice" and "her own beautiful soprano". For the concert's third and final performance, Benson replaced Bareilles entirely to reprise her role as Ariel and perform "Part of Your World" once again, while Bareilles was attending the Tony Awards in New York. "Part of Your World" was the first cover actor and singer Darren Criss, who appeared in the show opposite Bareilles and Benson as Prince Eric, uploaded to YouTube in 2007 prior to landing his breakout role on the musical television series Glee. Cover versions and use in media

 "Part of Your World" continues to be covered extensively by various recording artists and musicians, leading some critics to name it one of the most covered Disney songs in recent memory.
 According to the music database SecondHandSongs, "Part of Your World" is the 10th most covered song released in 1989, with over 45 recognized versions.
 Although Benson has never been overprotective of the song, she admitted "some of the covers were not necessarily what I think Howard would have liked", particularly "dance versions" of the ballad.
 In 1996, singer Faith Hill recorded a cover of "Part of Your World" for the country music compilation album The Best of Country Sing the Best of Disney.
 Chely Wright contributed a rendition to the film's sequel, The Little Mermaid II: Return to the Sea (2000).
 Wright also performed "Part of Your World" live at the sequel's Hollywood premiere.
 Jessica Simpson covered the ballad for the compilation album Disneymania in 2002, one of three The Little Mermaid songs on the album.
 "Part of Your World" is used as a minigame in the video game Kingdom Hearts II (2005), in which players help Sebastian prepare for a musical showcase.
 Players are required to achieve five "Excellent" combos while playing "Part of Your World" before advancing to the next level.
+In 2005, Skye Sweetnam recorded a pop punk rendition of the song for the compilation album Disneymania 3 which is accompanied with a music video.
 Miley Cyrus recorded a pop rock version of the song for the compilation album Disneymania 5 (2007), which MTV retrospectively ranked the seventh best track on the album in 2015, criticizing its fast tempo but crowning Cyrus "the Princess Ariel of the OG Disney Channel squad."
 In 2007, actor Darren Criss uploaded a video of himself performing "Part of Your World" to YouTube.
 Actress Anna Maria Perez de Tagle recorded a "high energized dance remix" of the song for the compilation album Disneymania 7 (2010), interpreting how Ariel "would sound today".
 Jack Johnson of E! described Perez de Tagle's cover as "fit for a princess".
 In 2012, Bruno Mars performed "Part of Your World" at BBC's Live Lounge.
 Mars introduced the ballad as "the best song ever written", claiming that he has always struggled to sing it without crying.
 Lyrically, Mars changed Ariel's amount of thingamabobs owned from 20 to 30.
 Video footage of Mars' performance became very popular on the Internet, which Sally Mercedes of Latina opined "made us love him even more".
 German opera singer Diana Damrau covered "Part of Your World" in her native language ("Ein Mensch zu sein") for her album Forever (2013).
 Writing for Opera News, Judith Malafronte dismissed Damrau's rendition as one of the album's "near-misses", accusing her of sounding too "syrupy" and "brassy" on the track.
 However, Gramophone's Adrian Edwards enjoyed Jason Carr's arrangement.